 Technical Details in market coupling

 The harmonization of energy exchange processes are of the utmost importance since the CEE region is proposed to connect with the MRC region in a future market coupling project.
-The Members of the Coupling strived to create processes, which are also standardized also in the western market regions.
+The Members of the Coupling strived to create processes that reflected the standardizations in the western market regions.
 The harmonized parameters are the following:

 The total available capacities are published every day at 9:15 am on the TMF webpage (www.sepsas.sk) (and on every PX webpage not later than 9:30).
 The values of ATC can be changed until 10:30 am by the TMF.
 The PX order book closure time is 11:00 am.
 The market results are published from 11:40 while the cross-border schedule deadline is 14:30.

 It is important to highlight that in normal mode the Czech-Slovak-Hungarian-Romanian Market Coupling results can be published before the closing of the MRC region.
-The HUPX also keeps the right to create a second auction in the case of extreme prices, which are not explicable by the normal market conditions.
-In these occasions, the participants get the chance to change the prices towards the normal prices in the given hours.
-One of the standardized parameter is the implementation of the negative prices on HUPX Day-ahead market with the start date of Market Coupling.
-In view of technical side, trading with negative prices did not bring a significant change to the daily processes.
+HUPX also withholds the right to create a second auction in case of extreme prices, which are not explicable by normal market conditions.
+In these occasions, participants get the chance to shift the prices towards the normal prices in the given hours.
+One of the standardized parameters is the implementation of the negative prices on HUPX Day-ahead market with the start date of Market Coupling.
+From a technical point of view, trading with negative prices does not bring a significant change to the daily processes.